friedrichOsDev/AirportRTL8821C/readme.md

 ## Building
 - This project isn't a Xcode project.
-- There is no building logic in the moment.
+- To build the project run: `sh build.sh`

 ## Installing (development/testing)
 - Only use with OpenCore Bootloader or if you know what you are doing